 Origins and history

-The Akita Inu is an ancient dog, originally from the Akita prefecture in Japan.
-First a hunter, this breed then became a fighting and guard dog.
+The Akita Inu is an ancient dog, originally from the mountainous regions of the Akita prefecture in Japan.
+First a hunter of wild boar, this breed then became a fighting and guard dog.
 Nowadays in Japan, it is considered a ‘national treasure’, part of the list of Japanese traditions to defend and preserve.
 There were two bloodlines originally: Dewa and Ichinoseki.
 The first, which showed clear Molossoid and cross-breeding signs, was bred in America to create the “American Akita”; the second, which resembled the original breed much more closely, was chosen by the Japanese as the ideal variety and is now the Akita Inu that we all know today.

 Good names for an Akita Inu: Carrot, Joy, Oscar, Saya